Can A Christian Lose Salvation?

 So God can save us completely because He lives forever, not because you sin less.

 Consider this too – God calls us to forgive others as He forgave us.
 Well, what if God only forgave us to a certain point?
-You see God has completely forgiven every sin the believer has or will over commit and He wants us to do the same, to the ability that we can.
+You see God has completely forgiven every sin the believer has or will ever-commit and He wants us to do the same, to the best ability that we can.
 Jesus said in Matthew 18:22 to forgive 70 x 7.
-In other words keep forgiving.
+In other words, keep forgiving.
 He tells us to do that because that’s the measure of forgiveness He has given to us.

 That’s right, God Himself is our advocate.
 He defends you.
 He calls you innocent.
 And keeps doing it for you as long as He needs to.

 Romans 5:20 tells us “where sin increased, grace abounded all the more”.
 So how in the world do we get a doctrine of one too many sins and Gods forgiveness is null and void.
 It’s not the gospel.

 Some people are quick to pull out a verse from Hebrews, such as Hebrews 10:26 which says

 “For if we go on sinning willfully after receiving the knowledge of the truth, there no longer remains a sacrifice for sins” , and the problem is they don’t understand who the audience is.